-A Life Care Plan, simply put, is the a holistic approach to coping with challenges of long life or long term disability.
+Life Care Planning, simply put, is a holistic approach to coping with challenges of long-life or long-term disability.
 The practice of life care planning involves identifying present and potential future care needs, locating appropriate care, and making connections to resources to promote high-quality care.

 What services does a Life Care Plan include?

 The legal issues created by aging, illness, chronic conditions, or disability can be overwhelming.
-Every Life Care Plan includes access to legal services designed to help protect the individual, as well as the family caring for the individual.
-These legal services include such areas as elder law, estate planning, and advocacy services.
+A Life Care Plan usually includes access to elder law and estate planning legal services designed to help protect the individual, as well as the family caring for the individual.

 People have a legal right to safe, effective, and patient-centered health care and long-term care.
 Our Life Care Plan program protects those rights.
 Our attorneys and staff provide advocacy services that empower family and caregivers and protect quality of life for elders.

 Who is a good candidate for a Life Care Plan?

 A Life Care Plan is appropriate for individuals

 , coping with chronic illnesses or aging.
 A Life Care Plan is also needed for individuals who are disabled in other physical, cognitive, or developmental ways.

 When is the right time to create a Life Care Plan?